yenchunnnn/personal-website/content/event/example/index.md

 # - example
 # publishDate: "2017-01-01T00:00:00Z"
 # slides: example
-summary: I gave an oral presentation on 62nd Taiwan Psychology Annual Conference.
-The paper is accepted by _Chinese Journal of Psychology (TSSCI)_.
-It's the first time I've come across <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> when working with this research.
-Since then, I'm stick with it!
+summary: I gave an oral presentation at the 62nd Taiwan Psychology Annual Conference.
+The paper has been accepted by the Chinese Journal of Psychology (TSSCI).
+It’s the first time I’ve come across <i class="fab fa-r-project" aria-hidden="true" style="color:#035AA6"></i> when working on this research.
+Since then, I've stuck with it!
 tags: [R Programming, longitudinal research, meaning in life, positive emotions, social interactions]
 title: Love and Meaning in Life
 url_code: ""